 Okay, I do have a few thoughts to share…

-You can make this feta cheese dip up to 3 days ahead.
+You can make it up to 3 days ahead.
 Put the dip into a sealed container and store in the refrigerator.

-One note – The dip will become much stiffer when chilled.
-If you prefer a softer dip, let it stand out on the counter for about an hour before serving.
+One note – It will become much stiffer when chilled.
+If you prefer it to be softer, let it stand out on the counter for about an hour before serving.

 - Raw vegetables: such as cucumber spears, carrots, sliced bell peppers, and radishes